-Back Stretches - Upper Back Stretches | Lower Back Stretching Exercises
+Low Back Stretches - Lower Back Stretching Exercises for strong back

 Want to improve the flexibility, elasticity of back muscles and ligaments?
 Then check these Back Stretches designed to increase your Back stability and prevent/eliminate Back Pain.

-A Stiff tensed back is the number one reason for Chronic Back pain.
 Not only the normal activities are affected by these stiff muscles and ligaments, but a weak back hinders your Weight Training or Sports goals.

-The following Back Stretches should be a part of your daily exercise plan.
 They are also very useful for rehabilitation people who are working their way form Chronic Back Pain, although in such cases it may take weeks together of these stretches for the effect to be seen.

 The best way to cure an injury is to prevent it altogether.
 Remember Prevention is better than cure as because of any back injury you not only lose your normal pain-free life but also valuable training time.